ambientkit/ambient/README.md

 ### Why was this created?

-Each time I write a new web app, I reuse much of the same foundational code.
-I wrote Ambient to help me standardize existing code, enable/disable packages on demand, modify plugin behaviors using settings, and build new functionality in a reusable way.
+Each time I write a new web app, there is a lot of reuse of foundational code.
+I created Ambient to help myself standardize existing code, enable/disable packages on demand, modify plugin behaviors using a configurable settings page, and build new functionality in a reusable way.

 ### Who is this for?

-Ambient will probably appeal to individual developers or small development teams who need to build one or many web apps using the same backend framework.
-Large teams will probably want a framework more established.
+Ambient will probably appeal to individual developers or small development teams who need to build one or many web apps using a pluggable framework.
+Large teams will probably want a framework more established - but if you find it works well, drop me a [line](issues/new) 😁 .

 ### How does it work?

-- Ambient is a web server that accepts an app name, app version, logger, storage system, and a collection of plugins (which must include a session manager, router, template engine).
+Ambient is a web server that accepts an app name, app version, logger, storage system, and a collection of plugins (which must include a session manager, router, and template engine).

+Plugins:
-- Plugins have to satisfy interfaces in order to work with Ambient.
+- have to satisfy interfaces in order to work with Ambient.
-- Plugins must request permissions and the admin must grant each permission.
+- must request permissions and the admin must grant each permission.
-- Plugins can modify almost any part of a web application:
+- can modify or interact with almost any part of a web app:
   - logger
   - session manager
   - router